ItzHerbie/KQL/Detections/Detect User Account Creation on Local Host.md

-This will detect when a user account is created on the local host.
 * Security Monitoring & Threat Detection
   * **Early Indicator of Compromise:** Attackers often create local user accounts to maintain persistence, move laterally, or escalate privileges.
 Detecting new accounts can reveal suspicious activity before further damage occurs.